rp729/07-Network-Programming/lab-4.md

 1 as an unsigned short

-2 as an unsignedint
+2 as an unsigned int

 -3 as a signed short

--4 as a signedint
+-4 as a signed int

 Write a TCP client that packs those values, sends the packed string to a server.